thepipster/uswds-vue/README.md

 ## Getting Help & Contributing

-If you need help you can find me on Twitter at @MikeJPritchard.
-Please just ping me to let me know you're using this.
+If you need help, submit an issue or you can find me on Twitter at @MikeJPritchard.
+Please just DM me to let me know you're using this.
 If I know people are using this, then I'll be more active building and supporting it!

 And even better, if you want to contribute let me know!

 ## Install